fabryyzzz/fdsdev_noGunRecoil/README.md

 # fdsdev_noGunRecoil - No Recoil - Remove or set Gun Recoil Multiplier [STANDALONE]

-This resource allows you to remove recoil (No Recoil) or just to set a recoil multiplier.
-Join my discord for free support: https://discord.gg/amEJNfn9HX :)
+This resource allows you to remove recoil (No Recoil) or just to set a recoil multiplier.\n\n Join my discord for free support: https://discord.gg/amEJNfn9HX :)